samarthm04/Vehicle_Cut-In_Detection/README.md

 ## Methodology

 ### Object Detection
 The system employs a YOLOv8 model fine-tuned on a custom dataset to detect vehicles and other relevant objects.
-This approach ensures high detection accuracy tailored to the specific characteristics of Indian roads.
+YOLOv8 is an advanced version of the YOLO(You Only Look Once) series, which is known for its efficiency and high detection accuracy, making it suitable for real-time applications on Indian roads.

 ### Time to Collision (TTC) Calculation
-The TTC is calculated using the detected objects' positions and velocities.
-Here's a breakdown of the process:
-1. **Object Detection:** The YOLOv8 model provides bounding boxes for detected objects.
+1. **Object Detection:** YOLOv8 model identifies objects and their bounding boxes.
-2. **Distance Estimation:** The width of the detected object is used to estimate its distance from the camera.
+2. **Distance Estimation:** Object width is used to estimate its distance from the camera.
-3. **Velocity Calculation:** The velocity of the object is calculated based on its movement between frames.
+3. **Velocity Calculation:** Object velocity is determined based on its movement across frames.
-4. **Acceleration Consideration:** The system accounts for acceleration, providing a more accurate TTC.
+4. **Acceleration Consideration:** The system factors in acceleration for more precise TTC estimation.
-5. **Warning Generation:** If the TTC falls below a predefined threshold and the object is within the defined lane area, a warning is generated.
+5. **Warning Generation:** If the calculated TTC drops below 0.6 seconds and the object is within the dynamically defined lane area, the system generates a warning.

+### Rationale for Using 0.6 Seconds:
+The choice of 0.6 seconds as the TTC threshold is based on human reaction time considerations.
+Research indicates that 0.6 seconds is an optimal threshold because it aligns closely with the average human reaction time to unexpected events on the road.
+This threshold strikes a balance: it provides enough time for drivers to react and take evasive action without triggering unnecessary false alarms.
+Therefore, it ensures that warnings are issued precisely when needed, enhancing the system's reliability in real-world scenarios.

 ### Lane Creation
-To address the lack of lane markings, the system dynamically defines a lane area using color segmentation:
-1. **Road and Sky Segmentation:** HSV color space is used to segment road and sky regions.
+- **Road and Sky Segmentation:** HSV (Hue, Saturation, Value) color space is used to segment road and sky regions.
+HSV is particularly effective in varying lighting conditions, which is common on unstructured roads.

-2. **Stable Line Detection:** The system identifies stable road and sky lines to define the lane area.
+- **Stable Line Detection:** Stable lines are identified within the road and sky regions.
-3. **Trapezium Creation:** A trapezium is drawn based on these lines, creating a dynamic lane area that adapts to different viewpoints.
+- **Trapezium (Region of Interest) Creation:** A dynamic lane area is formed as a trapezium using the detected lines.

 ### Cut-in Detection
 Cut-in detection is achieved by monitoring objects that enter the dynamically defined lane area.
 The system calculates the intersection area between detected objects and the lane area.
 If the intersection area exceeds a threshold, a cut-in is detected, and appropriate warnings are generated.

 ## Challenges Faced
-1. Disorganized Roads and Lack of Lane Markings: Implementing effective lane tracking in the absence of lane markings.
+- **Disorganized Roads:** Overcoming the difficulties of lane tracking without clear lane markings.
-2. GPU Limitations: Difficulty in training large datasets due to limited access to powerful GPUs.
+- **GPU Limitations:** Addressing constraints in training large datasets due to limited GPU resources.
-3. Data Storage: Managing large datasets with limited storage capacity.
+- **Data Storage:** Managing large datasets within limited storage capacity.
-4. Parameter Tuning: Finding optimal parameters for object detection, road segmentation, and TTC calculation.
+- **Parameter Tuning:** Identifying optimal parameters for object detection, segmentation, and TTC calculation.
-5. Colab Limitations: Struggles with session timeouts and GPU availability on Google Colab, leading to the decision to run Jupyter notebooks natively.
+- **Colab Limitations:** Mitigating session timeouts and GPU availability issues on Google Colab.

 ## Technologies Used
 - **Python:** Core programming language for implementation.